Just about a month ago as I was preparing to board my flight to WordCamp US I came across a tweet from Alain Schlesser about using aliases in WP-CLI.

 config.yml every time you forget an alias you can run

-wp cli alias.
+wp cli alias list.
 This will list all of your aliases and groups like so:

 @all: Run command against every registered alias. @siteone: ssh: [email protected] path: /srv/www/siteone.com @sitetwo: ssh: [email protected]:2222 path: /srv/www/sitetwo.com @sitethree: ssh: [email protected] path: /srv/www/sitethree.com @sitefour: ssh: [email protected] path: /srv/www/sitefour.com @wpengine - @siteone - @sitetwo @spinupwp - @sitethree - @sitefour